Proven-Paradox/shaper-system/Handbook.md

 Damage: 0
 Effect: If you hit, the target decreases on the [Offensive Track](#the-offensive-track).
 You may use this either as an Attack (using your Physical Offense and targeting your opponent’s Physical Defense) or a Spell (using your Mental Offense to target you’re opponent’s Mental Defense).
 Description: A simple ability to make a target less effective offensively.
 This could be a curse, distracting or discouraging the target, sapping their strength away, hampering their vision, adjusting gravity around them to make their weapons and gear more unwieldy, and other things to hinder the target.

+#### Envenom
+Attack
+Action: Major
+Prerequisites: None
+Range: Short
+Targets: 1 enemy
+Cost: 2 MP
+Damage: 0
+Effect: If this Attack hits, the target loses 2 points on the Regen/Degen track and is affected by [Venom](#venom) for 2 rounds.
+If this Attack scores a [Solid Hit](#solid-hit), the Venom lasts for 3 rounds.
+If it scores a [Critical Hit](#critical-hit), the Venom lasts for 4 rounds.
+Description: Striking with venom.
+This could be a prick of a poisoned needle, striking with a stinger, launching a venom coated dart, or similar effects.

 #### Expose
 Attack/Spell [Curse]